Isaac Paredes Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Isaac Paredes (.333 batting average in his past 10 games), battle starter Gerrit Cole and the New York Yankees at Tropicana Field, Sunday at 1:40 PM ET.
+Isaac Paredes -- with a slugging percentage of .355 in his past 10 games, including zero home runs) -- will be in action for the Tampa Bay Rays against the New York Yankees, with Domingo German on the hill, on May 11 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Yankees.
+In his most recent game he had a hitless showing (0-for-3) against the Orioles.

 Isaac Paredes Game Info & Props vs. the Yankees